 Charters have a lot of leeway in determining how their loot is handled.
 We outline a few different loot handling options below, though others may be possible.

-Non-Equippable Loot may be handled in any way the charter sees fit.
-These items include Mounts, Pets, Crafting Materials, Crafting Schematics etc. The charter may choose to send the items through LOP before transitioning to an alternate distribution.
+Non-Equipable Loot may be handled in any way the charter sees fit.
+These items include Mounts, Pets, Crafting Materials, Crafting Schematics, Decorations etc. The charter may choose to send the items through LOP before transitioning to an alternate distribution.
 (LOP->???)
 Or they may choose to send it straight to an alternate system (/Roll)

 A few examples of loot handling rules are below.